How to Achieve Your Goals Without Needing to Rely on Willpower

 Understand what really motivates you, from your heart.

 We can only fool ourselves for so long...
 If a goal of ours isn’t really our own, we won’t be able to work at it for long.
-That’s why it’s super duper important to make sure that every goal you’re working towards is internally motivated, meaning it takes into account YOUR personal wants and desires.
+That’s why it’s really important to make sure that every goal you’re working towards is internally motivated, meaning it takes into account YOUR personal wants and desires.
 If not - for example, if you’re just working towards the goal of going to college for a degree that your parents think you should have - you’ll be setting yourself up for (eventual) failure.

 Make the thing you want to do an easy choice.